 Reading thick blocks of text can be pedantic if the information is formal and dense.
 However, splitting this information up and adding graphics can make it a fun and informative experience for viewers.

-Infographics have been around since the early days of print media, but they are more popular today than ever.
-They are perfect for visual learners and for expressing a large amount of information quickly.
+Infographics have been around since the early days of print media and editorial content, but they are more popular today than ever.
+They are perfect for visual learners and for quickly expressing a large amount of information and content blocks.

-Let’s talk about how they can be used.
+Let's talk about how they can be used as a design element.